eckon/money-tracker-backend/README.md

 ## TODO (critical)
-- [ ] fix docker-compose
-  - it is overwriting the `.env` file (thought this was fixed, but sadly not
-  - need to not mount the `.env` file so that docker has its own
-  - generally is fine, as it only happens if the prod part is run, but annoying either way
 - [ ] tests
   - stuff breaks more often as I know have logic (like sorting, filtering, etc.) this should automatically be checked and not manually by scripts
   - [ ] example is the snapshot, I know how the endresult should look like with specific data the logic needs to work